 Hypothyroidism is the result of underproduction of thyroid hormones.
 Drop in this hormone production leads to our lower energy levels.
-Hypothyroidism is caused due to many factors including Hashimoto’s thyroiditis (an autoimmune disorder where our body attacks thyroid tissue which eventually dies and stops producing hormones), removal of the thyroid gland, exposure to excessive amounts of iodide (found in many medicines) as well as lithium drug.
+Hypothyroidism is caused due to many factors including Hashimoto’s thyroiditis (an autoimmune disorder where our body attacks thyroid tissue which eventually dies and stops producing hormones), removal of the thyroid gland, exposure to excessive amounts of iodine (found in many medicines) as well as lithium drug.
 Aging and iodine deficiency are two of the major reasons why our thyroids start low production of hormones.

 1. Have More Iodine in Diet

 These days, most of the people have to restrict their intake of sodium (read salt).
 When we don’t have that table salt fortified with iodine, we may suffer from hypothyroid.
-Many medicines including pain medications, antihistamines and anti-depressants also slow down thyroid.
+Many medicines including pain medications, antihistamines and anti-depressants also slow down the thyroid.
 One way of countering to this slow thyroid is to give your body more of iodine.
 Have the following things in your diet that are great sources of iodine.

 - Milk, preferably cow’s milk

-- Low fat dairy products like cheese, yogurt, ice cream
+- Low-fat dairy products like cheese, yogurt, ice cream

 - Saltwater fish

-- Seaweed such as kelp, dulce, nori
+- Seaweed such as kelp, dulse, nori

 2. Avoid Goitrogens – the Anti-Thyroid Foods

-Goitrogens are those foods that interfere with thyroid function and slow down the gland resulting into low production of thyroxin, particularly when you have them raw.
+Goitrogens are those foods that interfere with thyroid function and slow down the gland resulting into a low production of thyroxin, particularly when you have them raw.
 When you cook these ‘goitrogen’ foods, their anti-thyroid properties get inactivated.
 So go slow on them.
 Avoid them eating raw.
 Even if you have them cooked, don’t have them more often.
 This is the list of goitrogens to avoid by hypothyroid patients.
 All the vegetables of broccoli family including cauliflower and cabbage are goitrogen and should not be eaten more than twice, preferably once, in a week.